tigranpoghosyan1997/Project-2/README.md

-# Hi there, I'm Tigran 👋
+# Hi there, We are AnalityCorp Labs 👋

 ![Profile Banner](https://your-image-url/banner.png)

-I am a passionate **Data Analyst** with a strong background in SQL, MySQL, BigQuery, and data visualization tools such as Power BI, Tableau, and Looker Studio.
+We specialize in leveraging data to provide valuable insights and solutions for your business needs.
+Whether you're aiming to optimize processes, improve decision-making, or enhance product performance, our team of experienced data scientists and analysts is here to help.

 ## 🛠 Skills & Tools